 If the plow has already been on your street and plowed around parked cars, there will be a mound of snow left around the parked vehicles.
 Once those parked cars have left, the plow will return to clear the snow left behind, but this may not occur until the next day or more.

-Why does the plow always put snow in my driveway?
+Why does the snow the plow pushes end up in my driveway?

 After initial snow plowing and sanding is completed, snow removal staff must remove snow that is piled up along the edge of the roads and curbs which is causing the road surface to narrow.
 This may mean snow is pushed back into driveways.